sougato97/robotics/README.md

 # robotics

-Contains some of the assignments from CSE 468/568 (University at Buffalo)
+Contains some of my assignments from Robotics Algorithm course.

+I have shared this repo as public only for strengthening my profile.
+Please do not copy these assignments.